guimattiello/MoLeWe/README.md

 ## Usage

-- Download the source code from this repository and open the project *MBTS4MA* in Eclipse IDE;
+- Download the source code from this repository and open the projects *MBTS4MA* and *MBTS4MA-Runner* in Eclipse IDE;
 - Run the project *MBTS4MA*;

 ### Generating a model from a test suite